umijs/makojs.dev/docs/docs/README.md

 Mako `['mɑːkoʊ]` is an **extremely fast**, **production-grade** web bundler based on **Rust**.

-Checkout [Getting Started](./docs/getting-started) to give mako a try.
+Checkout [Getting Started](./docs/getting-started) to give Mako a try.

 ## Benchmark